 Most recently, I’ve seen a brand that I had worked on for a long time—Snap Kitchen—grow up without me.
 I knew this was happening.
 The business was expanding, and they needed a bigger team to implement a more streamlined brand identity.
 In this case, I can see that it wasn’t the quality of my work that caused the client to go elsewhere, it was my stature as an independent designer partnering with a small branding firm.
 We couldn’t compete with Pentagram, the Goliath firm who handled the rebrand.
 I don’t believe that big firms necessarily do better design work than smaller firms, but they have the clout to push bigger changes through, as well as the resources to implement the changes faster.
 The effect is a tighter, more cohesive brand system that is palpable from every touchpoint.

-Here are some examples of the old branding work that I did with Gallant, along with the new work form Pentagram.
+Here are some examples of the old branding work that I did with Gallant, along with the new work from Pentagram.
 I know what you’re thinking: the old work looks younger and less serious than the new work.
 That’s because our goal was to create a homegrown and decidedly un-corporate identity.
 The loose typography and the hand drawn icons speak to the craft and individualized care put into each meal.

 Previous work: